20 CRM Features to Make the Sales Process Faster

 This feature is essential for creative project management solutions as agencies need to bill their customers for projects.

-The billing feature helps you to compile and send invoices to clients in a few clicks.By using pre-designed PDF-templates, you can bill your customers for project hours or ordered products.
+The invoicing feature helps you to compile and send invoices to clients in a few clicks.By using pre-designed PDF-templates, you can bill your customers for project hours or ordered products.
 As the CRM system already includes contact information, you can forward the bill real quickly.

 Not all CRM solutions have a built-in invoicing feature, but many software providers offer integrations with billing software.
 By linking all invoices with customers or attaching the documents to client profiles, you’ll get a quick overview of billing history right in the client view.